 If you or your child is having trouble sleeping, a sleep study can offer valuable information about why it’s happening.
-To get a personalized analysis of your sleeping patterns, visit Joshua Rotenberg, MD, and Sarat Susarla, MD, at Houston Specialty Clinic.
+To get a personalized analysis of your sleeping patterns, visit Joshua Rotenberg, MD, Sarat Susarla, MD and Joseph L. Edmonds, M.D., FACS, FAAP, at Houston Specialty Clinic.
 With offices in Houston and Sugar Land, Texas, the practice utilizes the polysomnography technique to measure your oxygen rate, breathing patterns, and other factors that affect sleep.
 Call today to learn more.

 A sleep study, also called a polysomnography, is a test that measures the stages of your sleep cycle and identifies patterns that are leading to disrupted sleep.